Existence of constant mean curvature surfaces with controlled topology in 3-manifolds: Introduction

 and

-\end{rmk} In fact, we have the following, more precise description of the limiting measure $\nu$. \begin{lemma} The absolutely continuous part of $\nu$, which we denote by $m\operatorname{vol}_{g_0}$, has $m=0$ a.e. on the set of points where $du$ doesn't have rank 2.
+with $C$ depending only on $\mathcal{M}$ and $H$. \end{rmk} In fact, we have the following, more precise description of the limiting measure $\nu$. \begin{lemma}[Cf. {\cite[Theorem 5.3]{Pigati-FB}}] The absolutely continuous part of $\nu$, which we denote by $m\operatorname{vol}_{g_0}$, has $m=0$ a.e. on the set of points where $du$ doesn't have rank 2.
 Moreover, $m=NJ(du)$ a.e. for a bounded, integer valued function $N\geq 1$ on the set of points where $du$ has rank 2. \end{lemma} \begin{proof} Let $x\in \Sigma$ be a Lebesgue point for $du$ with $\nu(\{x\})=0$.
-We will work in a conformal chart centered at $x$.
+We will work in a conformal chart (for $g_0$) centered at $x$, and consider $u$ and $u_k$ as maps from such a chart (so that $x$ is identified with $0$).
 We will show that